liesnikov/extensible-elaborator/paper/main.md

 This can impact performance.

 Alternatively, one can imagine a system where constraint solvers are latching onto non-reduced types and terms in constraints.
-In that case, we can get around with a trick borrowed from Coq, where `coerce f t` computes to `f t`, but since we typechecked an unreduced application the search will still be launched on the right form.
+In that case, we can get around with a trick borrowed from Coq, where `coerce f t` computes to `f t`, but since we type-checked an unreduced application the search will still be launched on the right form.

 This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`